Fill your College Details

 Reality:

-Delayed testing increases the risk of uncovering essential issues late in the development cycle when fixes are more costly and disruptive.
-Continuous testing throughout the software lifecycle integrating unit tests, integration tests, and automated testing frameworks confirms defects are identified and addressed early.
+A delay in testing also introduces additional risk for finding out that there were critical issues later in the development process, when it is much more expensive and disruptive to mitigate the issues.
+Continuous testing throughout the software lifecycle, integrating unit tests, integration tests, and automated testing frameworks, confirms that defects are identified and addressed early.
 This practice reduces costs and helps maintain project momentum by avoiding last-minute surprises.

 Myth 4: The Latest Technology is Always the Best Choice